-The vast majority of the Company's underwriting risk is derived from premium (non-natural catastrophe) risk due to the Company's strategy to focus on medium to longer tailed lines of business.
+The vast majority of the Company's underwriting risk is derived from premium (non-natural catastrophe) risk due to the Company's strategy to focus on low volatility and medium to longer tailed lines of business.
 The Company monitors its non-natural catastrophe risk positions using a number of internally defined scenarios.